Aadini-Tech/thoughts/OTT-content-discovery-platform.md

 There are TV apps which do aggregate the content across multiple platforms.
 There is no standard way of sharing the content's rating/liking with friends and family.
 Today people share or ask on Twitter/Facebook about OTT content.
   - What movie/web series to watch?
-  - How is the X movie release on Y platform? is it work watching?
+  - How is the X movie release on Y platform? is it worth watching?
   - Where can I watch X movie?
+  - Where can I get suggessions from my peers / family members?

 Paarv.ai app is built to address the following problems:
 - Search for content with natural languge with multiple filters (content language, OTT platform, average user rating, genre etc)
 - Option to mark a content as 'watched' , 'like/dislike'